danforthcenter/plantcv/docs/extract_wavelength.md

 ## Extract Wavelength

-This function extracts a single band that is the closest to a user defined wavelength reflectance from a hyperspectral datacube, which is a [`Spectral_data` class](Spectral_data.md) instance created while reading in with [`pcv.readimage`](read_image.md) with `mode='envi'`.
-This function is similar to the [`pcv/hyperspectral.extract_index`](extract_index.md) function which calculates and outputs standard spectral indices from a hyperspectral datacube.
+This function extracts a single reflectance band that is the closest to a user defined wavelength from a hyperspectral datacube, which is a [`Spectral_data` class](Spectral_data.md) instance created while reading in with [`pcv.readimage`](read_image.md) with `mode='envi'`.
+This function is similar to the [`pcv.hyperspectral.extract_index`](extract_index.md) function which calculates and outputs standard spectral indices from a hyperspectral datacube.

 **plantcv.hyperspectral.extract_wavelength**(*spectral_data, wavelength*)